Eat Your Way Through Food Markets

-1. Food markets: As great as it is to head to wonderful foodie cities such as Naples or Bordeaux, it can sometimes be quite expensive to dine out.
-Naturally, some cities such as Paris or London are going to be more expensive to eat out in than in Lisbon or Budapest but if you do your research you can always find budget cafes or restaurants along the way in any city.
+As great as it is to head to foodie cities such as Naples or Bordeaux, it can sometimes be quite expensive to dine out.
+Naturally, some cities such as Paris or London are more expensive to eat out in than Lisbon or Budapest.
+But if you do your research, you can always find budget cafes or restaurants along the way in any city.

-Sometimes can’t get your hands on a disposable or travel BBQ, maybe the weather outside is too wet for a picnic, meaning if you’re in a hotel your only chance of a hot meal is dining at a restaurant.
-If your apartment has a kitchen you can still pick up food from local markets or even budget shops such as Lidl or Aldi and eat in.
+Sometimes can’t get your hands on a disposable or travel BBQ.
+Maybe the weather outside is too wet for a picnic, meaning if you’re in a hotel, your only chance of a hot meal is dining at a restaurant.
+If your apartment has a kitchen, you can still pick up food from local markets or even budget shops such as Lidl or Aldi and eat in.

-You will be amazed by the amount of money you will save if you have a reusable water bottle instead of spending money in shops every time you become thirsty.
-Power banks will save you time and money so you don’t have to sit down in a cafe waiting for your phone to charge along with spending money on a coffee.
+You will be amazed by how much you’ll save if you have a reusable water bottle instead of spending money in shops whenever you feel thirsty.
+Power banks will save you time and money, so you don’t have to sit in a cafe waiting for your phone to charge and spend money on a coffee.

 For long-distance travel, you may try to get an overnight train or bus and sleep on it to save money on a night’s accommodation.
-Sometimes you might also be inclined to try to save money by getting a bus to Milan from Paris when in fact flying could be the cheapest option.
-With budget airlines such as Ryanair you can find flights for just €9.99.
+Sometimes you might also be inclined to try to save money by getting a bus to Milan from Paris when flying could be the cheapest option.
+With budget airlines such as Ryanair, you can find flights for just €9.99.

 For more travel tips click on the link down below.